JerloPH/HomeCinema/README.md

     - App_DB.log
     - App_ErrorLog.log
   - If possible, include a screenshot.
   - Explain the details in full.
-Describe what you are doing or trying to do, on what screen when the error apppeared.
+Describe what you are doing or trying to do, on what form when the error apppeared.
-    NOTE: Strictly **NO GENERIC** *"I get an error"* or *"This app has bugs"*.
   - Try to replicate the error / bug.
-  - Failure to comply will make your report probably ignored.
 - *When requesting a **new feature / feature update**,*
   - Include how it works.
   - Explain in full details.
-  - State how useful the feature is.

 ****

 ## License

-*** Copyright 2020 © JerloPH *** <br>
+*** Copyright 2020-2021 © JerloPH *** <br>
 *This project is licensed under* **[GPL v3](https://www.gnu.org/licenses/gpl-3.0.html)** <br>
 **[Click HERE to read LICENSE.md](/LICENSE.md)**